SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ### SOW (Scope of Work):
 * project_scope_of_work: Used to outline the project main goals and considerations

-### SQL Pipeline (BigQuery Scripts):
+### Access to SQL and DAX Scipts:
 * DDL_Schema_Setup: Scripts used to define the table structures and data types
 * SQL_Cleaning_Setup: Scripts used to clean and transform data
-* DML_Automation_Setup: Scripts used to insert, update, delete, and merge data across tables
+* DML_Data_Updating: Scripts used to insert, update, delete, and merge data across tables

 ### Dataset Metadata and Structure:
 * dataset_metadata: Files stored for company and analysts to understand the data

 ### Dashboard Preview
 * Olist_360_Dashboard: The source file for the interactive Power BI report
-* Dashboard_Static_Report: A PDF/Image version of the dashboard for quick viewing without interactive slicers or parameters
+* Executive_Insights_Presentation: A Summarized PowerPoint presentation highlighting key preformance trends, data-driven insights from the 2016–2018 period, and strategic recommendations for the business

 ### Executive Summary:
 * Executive_Summary: A concise report summarizing the key insights and data backed recommendations for the Olist Stakeholders